Social Justice Projects

 Education programs of the Social Justice Steering Committee:

 - UUA Common Read Book Discussions – Each winter a group discusses the book that is UUA’s Common Read selection.
 For 2019 the book is Justice on Earth: People of Faith Working at the Intersections of Race, Class, and the Environment, a collection of essays edited by Manish Mishra-Marzetti and Jennifer Nordstrom.
-For more information about the book and where to purchase it, go to www.uua.org/books/read.
+Several copies of the book are available for purchase in the Fair Trade Center.

 - Little Free Library – Our committee and the LRE Committee co-sponsor a Little Free Library box located at the United Against Poverty Grocery on Old Dixie Highway south of Oslo Road.